omar-polo/gmid/README.md

 > The root directory to serve.
 > **gmid**
-> won't serve any file that is outside that directory, by default
+> won't serve any file that is outside that directory.
+> By default is
 > *docs*.

 **-h**